 As a pilot project, Medgar Evers Pool in Central Seattle will reopen to the public for lap swimming and independent water fitness beginning Feb.
 17 from 11:30 a.m. to 6:30 p.m.
+Swimmers must be age 13 and up.
 Pool admission must be reserved in advance online or via phone 206-684-4766.
 The first reservations can be made on Feb.
 10 at noon.
 (Video demo of registration here.)

 The Governor’s guidance for counties in Phase 2 does allow for pools to operate if they are at a reduced capacity and follow public health guidelines.
 For pool visitors that will look like limited access to common areas and lockers, mask wearing when not in the pool, and temperature checks upon entry.
 Additional safety measures for staff and the facility will include increased cleaning, temperature checks for staff and pool users, masks required when not in the pool, and two or fewer users per lane.
 For more information about the WA State Department’s guidance on pool operations under Phase 2, please see here.